 Europa Donna is the patient advocacy representative on the following Horizon 2020 projects that have been funded:

-- Advisory Board member in the MEtabolic SIgnaling STRATification- MESI-STRAT Research Project.
-The MESI-STRAT consortium explores the association between breast cancer metabolism and oncogenic signalling using systems medicine approaches to develop new models for patient stratification.
+- MESI-STRAT Research Project (MEtabolic SIgnaling STRATification) explores the association between breast cancer metabolism and oncogenic signalling using systems medicine approaches to develop new models for patient stratification.
 For instance, it develops metabolite marker panels measurable in biological fluids to enable patient stratification, resistance monitoring and clinical decision-making throughout endocrine therapy.
+Europa Donna is a member of the Advisory Board.

-- External advisory panel member for the Predicting Effective Adaptation to Breast Cancer to Help Women to BOUNCE Back project .
-The BOUNCE project aims to research aspects that influence breast cancer patients’ resilience, and ability to return to normal/everyday life and work after breast cancer treatments.
+- BOUNCE (Predicting Effective Adaptation to Breast Cancer to Help Women to BOUNCE Back project) aims to research aspects that influence breast cancer patients’ resilience, and ability to return to normal/everyday life and work after breast cancer treatments.
 The project starts by modelling the factors that influence resilience.
 The BOUNCE Consortium includes experts from the field of oncology, computer modelling, psychology, and social medicine from Finland, Greece, Italy, Portugal, and Israel.
+Europa Donna is a member of the External Advisory Panel.

 - MyPEBS (My Personal Breast Screening project) is a randomised-control trial that will compare standard breast cancer with a screening strategy that takes account of a woman’s breast cancer risk.
 It was launched in January 2018 and is to run for 8 years in 7 participating countries.
 Europa Donna is a member of the Independent Ethics and Data Monitoring Committee.
 More Info: https://mypebs.eu/

-- PREFERABLE (Project on Exercise for Fatigue Eradication in Advanced Breast cancer to improve quality of life) member of the consortium that includes institutions from 6 European countries.
+- PREFERABLE (Project on Exercise for Fatigue Eradication in Advanced Breast cancer to improve quality of life) consortium includes institutions from 6 European countries.
 PREFERABLE focuses on the role and benefits that structured and individualized exercise can have in the treatment of patients with breast cancer that has metastasised.
 This project will investigate if exercise can improve quality of life of this patient group.
+More info: https://www.h2020preferable.eu/